WizenedEngineering/BoilerWaterCirculation/README.md

 ### Getting Started

 Download the files "dxf2wsc.exe" and "wsc.exe" if you want to run this program under Windows.
 Copy it to one folder.
 A folder dedicated to this calculation would be a good idea.
-Set up the underlying file system as described in [mainpage] (/wsc2dxf/doxygen/mainpage.md).
+Set up the underlying file system as described in [setup&how_to_run](setup&how_to_run.md).

 If you want to run the programs under a different operation system, you can compile it from source.
 Both programs are "console" programs.
 There is no specific windowing system involved.